llimllib/obsidian-archive/link blog/2024/02/Scott Chacon on git commit messages.md

 An idea following a [good discussion on mastodon](https://merveilles.town/@akkartik/111859196193506562):

 A site where you enter a github repository's name, it does a bare checkout of the repo, then presents it with a blog-like interface, with an RSS feed and a search index

+---

+[further good discussion on mastodon](https://hachyderm.io/@sanityinc/112326951936274631); [here's. my response](https://hachyderm.io/@llimllib/112337781451381689) about how we currently do PR review at my employer, which I'm currently pretty happy with.